OpenFreeEnergy/openfe/docs/guide/setup/creating_ligand_networks.rst

 **openfe** includes an interface to common :any:`Ligand Network Planners`, which are implemented in OpenFE's `konnektor <https://github.com/OpenFreeEnergy/konnektor>`_ package.
 (See `konnektor's documentation <https://konnektor.openfree.energy/en/latest/>`_ for more information on network generators.)

-A :class:`.LigandNetwork` is constructed from :class:`.LigandAtomMapping`, which represent the edges of the network.
+A :class:`.LigandNetwork` is constructed from :class:`.SmallMoleculeComponent`, which represent the nodes and optionally :class:`.LigandAtomMapping`, which represent the edges of the network.
 A :class:`.LigandAtomMapping` can have a :ref:`score associated with the mapping <Scoring Atom Mappings>` which can be used by some network generators to construct more efficient network topologies.

 Below is an example of a ``LigandNetwork`` with scores assigned to each atom mapping: